AE

 About The AES Corporation

+Headquartered within the utilities sector, The AES Corporation focuses on Utilities - Diversified services and products.
 The AES Corporation, together with its subsidiaries, operates as a power generation and utility company.
-Valued at $10.46B, AES is a large-cap name in its sector.
+With a market capitalization of $10.53B, it sits in large-cap territory.
 It operates through four segments: Renewables, Utilities, Energy Infrastructure, and New Energy Technologies.

 Key stats